jyyulab/scMINER/docs/docs/MICA.md

 		                    visualization="tsne" #or "umap")
 ```

-or, you can create your own shell script to run MICA like below:
+or, you can create your own shell script as:

 ```SHELL
 #!/usr/bin/env bash